eforge/profiles/pi-anthropic.yaml

 profile:- a profile set directly in a PRD file takes absolute precedence; no profile router is consulted. - Playbook

-profile:frontmatter - overrides the active-profile marker and any profile router when the playbook runs.
+profile:frontmatter - applied byeforge-playbooks:run-playbookbefore generic queue handoff; it overrides the active-profile marker and any profile router for autonomous runs and is included in eforge-plan handoff metadata for planning runs.
 See Playbooks. - Registered profile router - an extension can register a

 selectBuildProfilefunction that selects a profile per-PRD from queue context.
 Routers run only when no explicit profile is set in the PRD frontmatter.
 See Extensions API - registerProfileRouter. - Active-profile marker - the fallback when no higher-precedence mechanism applies.